Dean Alexie Tcheuyap reflects on Black History Month

 Dean Alexie Tcheuyap in traditional Cameroonian dress on UW campus

-How does your research field of African postcolonial literature, cinema and media enrich Black History Month learning here in Canada?
+How do insights from your research field of African postcolonial literature, cinema and media enrich Black History Month learning here in Canada?

 Read more about Dean Tcheuyap.